sguo1129/https-github.com-USGS-EROS-espa-surface-reflectance/not-validated-prototype-lasrc/README.md

 ## Release Notes
   1. Updated to utilize the new Level-1 band names which were changed in espa-product-formatter to be more consistent with the Level-1 naming convention.
+  2. Modified the ancillary code to remove libcrypto in the linking and also switched the include hdf_netcdf.h to netcdf.h.